UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_2/Part2.md

 ### The Magic Number

 The magic number is `100,000,000`.
-It means when you evaluate the Big-O notation, it should be less than the magic number.
+It means when you evaluate the Big-O notation, it should be less than the magic number for it to run faster than 1 second.

 For example, let's say the constraints in the problem is that `n=5` then you can use any time-complexity including factorial time.
 But if `n=200000`, you are now limited to `O(nlog(n))` algorithms.